 "Having uniformity across the board can help avoid potential confusion and mistakes," said Johnson (D-Bergen).
 "Rather than have these departments operating under different guidelines, this bill would require them to use the same guidelines as every other law enforcement agency in the state."

-McKeon: Buying Back Our SafetyAssemblyman John F. McKeon (D-Essex) had the following published recently in the Newark Star-Ledger:
+McKeon: Gun Buyback Program Should be ExpandedAssemblyman John F. McKeon (D-Essex) had the following published recently in the Asbury Park Press:

 "New Jersey is a progressive state as it relates to regulating weapons that are most likely to inflict mass casualties.
-We are one of seven States to ban assault weapons and limit ammunition clips, and one of 11 States that mandate a seven-day waiting period before making legal firearm purchases.
+We are one of seven states to ban assault weapons and limit ammunition clips, and we are one of 11 states to require a seven-day waiting period before one can purchase a legal gun.
 Yet, recently outlawing 50-caliber rifles capable of shooting a helicopter out of the sky could not escape a veto or muster any votes for an override.